seufelipe/seufelipe.github.io/_projects/2022-01-08-clubforce.md

 ### Progressing the company's UX maturity level

-I worked with the Head of Product on progressing the company UX maturity from the current low emergent level.
+I worked with the Head of Product on an initiative to progress the company UX Maturity Level, which at the time was at a low, emergent level.
 Our main focus was on increasing awareness and improving processes.

-That was an ongoing effort and in practical terms it means small things such as: dedicated Slack channels and Confluence spaces for design discussions, an internal design blog and, a series of talks and workshops.
+That was an ongoing effort.
+In practical terms it meant things such as:

+- dedicated Slack channels and Confluence spaces for design-focused discussions, which were open to everyone in the company;
+- a design blog, with regular status updates on ongoing projects and other long form articles;
+- a series of talks and workshops on design concepts and process.
+Those happened in the office and were open to everyone in the company